Seyed Kazem Alavipanah

-Seyed Kazem Alavipanah (Persian: سید کاظم علوی پناه; born 1958) is a professor of Remote Sensing and Geographic Information System (GIS) at University of Tehran, and current Head of Department of Remote Sensing and GIS of University of Tehran.
+Seyed Kazem Alavipanah (Persian: سید کاظم علوی پناه; born 1958) is a professor of remote sensing and geographic information system (GIS) at University of Tehran, and current head of Department of Remote Sensing and GIS of University of Tehran.

 Education and career

-Prof. Seyed Kazem Alavipanah was born in 1958 in Abarkuh, Yazd, Iran.
+Alavipanah was born in 1958 in Abarkuh, Yazd, Iran.
 In 1976, he was admitted to the College of Agriculture, Shiraz University, in the field of pedology, and received his BSc in 1983.
 He commenced his master's degree program in pedology at Tarbiat Modares University, Tehran, in 1988 and graduated in 1991.
 He received a PhD, from a Belgian University in 1997 in Remote Sensing (RS) and Geographic Information Systems (GIS), minoring in pedology.
 He was a faculty member at the International Desert Research Center (IDRC), University of Tehran.
 Still, in 2002, he was moved to the Department of Remote Sensing and GIS, Faculty of Geography.
 He is now serving as a full professor at the Department of Remote Sensing and GIS, University of Tehran.